Understanding how long metformin stays in your system can help optimize its benefits and manage potential side effects.

 The half-life of a medication is the time it takes for 50 percent of the drug’s active ingredient to be metabolized or eliminated from your body.

 Metformin has an elimination half-life from red blood cells of approximately 17.6 hours.
+(It is important to note, however, that this figure may vary between different formulations of the medication, such as extended-release versus immediate-release.)

 The average elimination half-life of metformin in plasma (the liquid portion of blood) is only 6.2 hours, but most of the active ingredients in metformin accumulate in the red blood cells (RBCs), so that is where we will focus.